 The colder weather has finally started to set in, which can only mean one thing for Sydneysiders and Melbournites, it’s time to start planning your winter escape.

-At home in Australia
+At Home In Australia

-Uluru has been on the top of my bucket list for, well; I would say almost my entire life.
-I am so excited to be heading there next week!
-The weather is currently around mid 20’s and it’s a great time to be going with kids thanks to a load of actives happening during the winter months.
+Uluru has been on the top of my bucket list for, well, I would say almost my entire life.
+The weather can still get up to low-20s in winter and it’s a great time to be going with kids thanks to a load of activities.

-Visit the BIG4 Website for all the current deals on offer.
+Visit the BIG4 website for current deals.

+The weather averages around the low-to-mid 20s during the winter months.
 For more information on accommodation and activity options in Kingscliff, check out the Visit NSW website.

 In my humble opinion, it should be compulsory for every Australian to see NT.

-The family holiday to the Gold Coast is an iconic Aussie tradition.
+The family Gold Coast holiday is an iconic Aussie tradition.
 Most of us would have done it ourselves as youngsters.
-With young kids, the secret is to not try and do all the theme parks at once, rather focus on one or two, depending on your left of stay.
+With young kids, the secret is to not try to hit all the theme parks at once, rather focus on one or two, depending on your length of stay.
 I highly recommend Sea World Resort as a great place to stay.
-Groupon (and the like) offer amazing deals once a year that is worth holding out for.
-The resort is a haven for kids, especially the water park in the centre of the rooms.
-Each night they have, what I can only describe as a pop up kids dance party!
-For around 30mins, fun party lights shine on the water park whilst playing popular tunes from Nickelodeon cartoons such as Sponge Bob Square pants.
+Groupon (and the like) offer amazing deals once a year that are worth holding out for.
+The resort is a haven for kids, especially the water park in the centre of the complex.
+Each night they have what I can only describe as a pop-up kids' dance party!
+For around 30 minutes, fun party lights shine on the water park while playing popular tunes from Nickelodeon cartoons, such as SpongeBob SquarePants.
 It’s a real highlight of the holiday for the kids.

 Lord Howe Island

-Sure, there are the usual suspects Fiji, Bali, Thailand and Vanuatu but I want to suggest two other locations you may not have considered.
+Sure, there are the usual suspects: Fiji, Bali, Thailand and Vanuatu, but I want to suggest two other locations you may not have considered.

 New Caledonia has emerged in recent years as the increasingly popular alternative to Bali and Fiji for Aussie families.
 Perhaps that’s because the flight from Sydney to Noumea is only a little over 2.5 hours and tickets are cheap by international travel standards.